Wednesday, November 2, 2016

 John Marvig's link has a nice history of the railroad that built this bridge.

-The other long trestle bridge over the Des Moines River, Kate Shelly Bridge, has been replaced.
+UP's other long trestle bridges over the Des Moines River, former-C&NW (Kate Shelley) and former-Milwaukee, have been replaced.

 So C&NW did not tear up all of the CGW routes after they bought them.
 The UP uses this bridge today at 10mph.
 The longest span is 219' and the total length is 2,719.
 [Bridge Hunter] Historic Bridges points out that this bridge is just a little smaller and newer than the Kate Shelley Bridge, but it has four truss spans instead of just one.
 And the trusses are rare pin-connected Baltimore deck trusses.